-- 5.14.1 Incendiary Devices: No student shall possess, light, and/or discharge smoke bombs, stink bombs, fireworks, cigarette lighters, matches, or similar devices.
+5.14.2a Arson with Damage: No student shall use fire, explosive, or the equivalent thereof, to damage or knowingly cause, aid, abet, advise, attempt or encourage damage to school building, school property, personal property, school structure, or vehicle on school grounds.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.

+5.14.2b Arson without Damage: No student shall use fire, explosive, or the equivalent thereof, to take part in an act that could result in damage, aid abet, advise, attempt or encourage damage to school building, school property, personal property, school structure, or vehicle on grounds.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
-(See sections 4.1 4.3, 4.4). - 5.14.2 Arson: No student shall use fire, explosive, or the equivalent thereof, to damage or knowingly cause, aid, abet, advise, attempt or encourage damage to school building, school property, school structure, or vehicle on school grounds.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 - 4.3, 4.4).